RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/onenote-structure/unit2/12-algorithms/code-examples/README.md

 <!-- vim-markdown-toc -->

-For A Level: check out my [recursive binary search solution](./search/binary/recursive-binary.py)
+(For A Level: check out my [recursive binary search solution](./search/binary/recursive-binary.py))

-- i have python here but i'm also planning to expand to some examples for compiled languages, namely C and Rust
+- i have python here but i also have C and Rust solutions for some of them too.
+    - **this is to show that the logic is the same across languages. please refer to the Python solutions for the most in-depth and accurate documentation**
 - to show that the logic is the same, the only differences in these algorithms will be idiomatic and use special techniques of a language.
     - i.e the underlying theory will always be the same